 - I did find the net was quite tight and didn’t open fast enough on the throw.

-3. Bait Buster Cast Net – Best Premium Option
+3. Bait Buster Premium Cast Net

 The Bait Buster cast net is a professional tool.
 It is made from a copolymer monofilament with 1.5 pounds per foot of weight, which is a lot more than most other options.
 I noticed that this extra weight resulted in the net sinking faster, which would capture more bait before they could run away.